 9. International Sporting Events

-Income received by sports organizations, sportspersons, technical staff and referees that arises from the performance in Chile of official sports events of international relevance is exempt from withholding tax, provided the recipient of the income is a nonresident.
+Income received by sports organizations, sportspersons, technical staff and referees arising from the performance in Chile of official sports events of international relevance is exempt from withholding tax, provided the recipient of the income is a nonresident.
 The payor, however, must be a Chilean sports organization with legal personality that is responsible for planning, organizing and executing the sporting event.
 That organization must be duly registered with the National Institute for Sports.
 The sporting events that are covered by the exemption are world championships, the Olympic Games, the Paralympic Games, the Pan American Games, the Parapan American Games, the South American Games, the Para South American Games and the Bolivarian Games.

 For such income to be exempted from Chilean withholding tax, before the payment is made the Chilean sports organization must file a request with, and obtain a favorable resolution from, the Chilean Under Secretariat for Sports as well as informing the SII.